angelosalatino/CliquePercolationMethod-R/README.md

 #Algorithm
 The algorithm performs the following steps:

-1- first find all cliques of size k in the graph
+1- first find all cliques of size k in the graph <br />
-2- then create graph where nodes are cliques of size k 3- add edges if two nodes (cliques) share k-1 common nodes 4- each connected component is a community
+2- then create graph where nodes are cliques of size k <br />
+3- add edges if two nodes (cliques) share k-1 common nodes <br />
+4- each connected component is a community <br />

 #Notes